Claude Julien (ice hockey): Boston Bruins

-The team's victory set up a Stanley Cup Finals against the number one seed Vancouver Canucks, who possessed the best statistics in offence, defence, goaltending, power play, and special teams in the NHL.
-After a hard-fought Game 1, the Canucks scored the first goal of the game with just 18.5 seconds remaining in the third period, taking the series opener, 1–0.
-The Bruins, looking to rebound in Game 2, skated to a tie with Vancouver after regulation before a costly mistake by Boston captain Zdeno Chára after just 11 seconds of overtime allowed the Canucks to score the game-winning goal to take a 2–0 series lead.
+The team's victory set up a Stanley Cup Final against the number one seed Vancouver Canucks, who possessed the best statistics in offence, defence, goaltending, power play, and special teams in the NHL.
+After a hard-fought game one, the Canucks scored the first goal of the game with just 18.5 seconds remaining in the third period, taking the series opener, 1–0.
+The Bruins, looking to rebound in game two, skated to a tie with Vancouver after regulation before a costly mistake by Boston captain Zdeno Chára after just 11 seconds of overtime allowed the Canucks to score the game-winning goal to take a 2–0 series lead.
 Back in Boston, after a rough first period in which the Bruins lost Nathan Horton to an illegal, concussive hit by Vancouver defenceman Aaron Rome, Boston exploded for four goals in the second period and four more in the third to complete an 8–1 blowout victory.
 The Bruins followed up that big win with another decisive victory, this time romping 4–0 over the Canucks while chasing goaltender Roberto Luongo, who had surrendered 12 goals in five periods during the two games in Boston.
-On June 15, 2011, the Bruins won their sixth Stanley Cup championship with a 4–0 victory in Game 7 in Vancouver.
+On June 15, 2011, the Bruins won their sixth Stanley Cup championship with a 4–0 victory in game seven in Vancouver.

 Entering the 2011 playoffs, Julien's career playoff record in Game 7s was 1–3, with the three losses all coming during his tenure as Boston coach, against Montreal in 2008, Carolina in 2009, and Philadelphia in 2010.
-His one Game 7 victory came in 2004 as Montreal's coach, ironically against Boston.
+His one game seven victory came in 2004 as Montreal's coach, ironically against Boston.
 With the 2011 playoff game seven wins against Montreal, Tampa Bay, and Vancouver, he thus improved his record to 4–3.
 Additionally, in the 2011 playoffs, Julien (now with 33 wins) passed Don Cherry (31 wins) for the most playoff wins by a Boston Bruins coach.

 During the 2011–12 regular season, Julien reached multiple personal coaching milestones.
 On December 17, 2011, he collected his 200th regular season win as Boston's coach in a 6–0 whitewash defeat of the Eastern Conference-leading Philadelphia Flyers.
 The win completed a Bruin 41-day journey from the absolute bottom of the Eastern Conference to tied for first place.
 On January 29, 2012, Julien (and his Bruin bench staff) coached Team Chara to a 12–9 win over Team Alfredsson in the 2012 NHL All-Star Game in Ottawa.
 It was his second appearance and second win as an All-Star Game coach, having also appeared in the 2009 Game.
 On March 19, 2012, he coached his 400th game behind the Bruin bench, an 8–0 win over the Toronto Maple Leafs.
 The win completed a perfect 6–0 sweep of the season series with the Maple Leafs.